followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/12 Column and Row Indexes.md

     ![DevExtreme HTML5 JavaScript DataGrid Visible Column Index](/Content/images/doc/17_2/DataGrid/GridColumnIndexes.png)

+    Do not confuse the visible column index with the index specified using the **column**.[visibleIndex](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#visibleIndex) option.
+The latter is used in column reordering.

 - **Row Index**
     Starts from 0 and increases by 1 per row including group rows.
 With [paging](/Documentation/Guide/Widgets/DataGrid/Paging/), the index resets on each page.